humbertoromanojr/pokemons/README.md

 -   [React Navigation v5](https://reactnavigation.org/)

-**Note** Sorry but unfortunately, it was only possible to test on Android.
+> Note: Sorry but unfortunately, it was only possible to test on Android.

 ## Instalation